ducktec/esp32c3-hal/README.md

 The HAL comes with a number of examples:
 - `empty.rs`: Start and enter an endless loop.
 This is to demonstrate that all relevant watchdogs can be disabled and the SoC does not continuously reset.
 - `hello_world.rs`: Write "Hello World" to UART0 (with the default pins) every second.

+## Additional Documentation

+- A step-by-step guide on how to debug a rust application on an ESP32-C3 Soc is provided [here](/documentation/debugging.md).

+## MSRV

+This project follows the rust embedded devices working group [MSRV policy](https://github.com/rust-embedded/wg/blob/master/ops/msrv.md).

 ## License